Dr. Hootan Daneshmand

 How Much is Buccal Fat Removal?

 As with most cosmetic procedures, pricing varies depending on a number of factors.
 Specifically, buccal fat removal ranges between $2,000 and $5,000.
-Below, we list some of the factors affecting the cost of the procedure.

 - Your surgeon’s experience level, education, and special training